KnowPulse-KnowledgeBase/helium-exporter/_episodes/02-how-to-export-rawphenotypic-data-and-germplasm-using-Helium-Data-Exporter.md

 ![Screenshot of main code listing](../fig/helium-exporter-3.png)

-We will talk more visualization details in the next episode.
+We will talk more about visualization details in the next episode.